datadistillr/ddr_public_docs/docs/connecting-data/connecting-to-apis-and-external-data/veriphone-api.md

     API has no information about rate limits.

 ## How to Connect DataDistillr to Veriphone
-To set up a data source connect for Veriphone, you will need to have:
+To set up a data source connection for Veriphone, you will need to have:

 - A [unique name](#name) for your data source connection to be used in queries
 - An [API token](#api-key) generated through your Veriphone account